 Earning Your Bachelor of Science in Nursing

-The Univerisity of Arizona Global Campus online Bachelor of Science in Nursing is a four-year undergraduate program that immerses you in essential industry topics, including patient care quality and safety, leadership, community health, transcultural care, ethics, and health information technology.
+The UAGC online Bachelor of Science in Nursing, for example, is a four-year undergraduate program that immerses you in essential industry topics, including patient care quality and safety, leadership, community health, transcultural care, ethics, and health information technology.

 The BSN is comprised of 14 core courses, the majority of which focus on the nursing field.
 Additionally, you will take courses in Health Informatics Management, Health Care Administration, Gerontology, and English.